cmdr2/screenrecorder/README.md

 # Screen Recorder
-A Python-based screen recording application with video editing capabilities.
+A simple, open source screen recorder.
+Drag-select and Record.

 Yes, there are alternatives (e.g. the Windows Snipping Tool's video-recording mode).
 But I needed certain specific features for my workflow, like persistent recording regions (across restarts), quick video resize etc. And it's open source, so you can customize it for your needs as well.